 Located in Long Island City, this former manufacturing district and dockyard provides photographers with multiple photo opps, including the Pepsi-Cola sign, which was designated a city landmark in 2016.

 New York City is a must-visit location for anyone looking to take beautiful photographs.
 Whether you are traveling solo, with family or with friends, you are sure to capture some exciting images.
-Check out these photo ideas for countless ways to display all of your memories.
+Be sure to pick out your favorites for personalized stationery or your holiday cards.